Soft Language Prompts for Language Transfer: Experiments

 \subsection{Model Selection}

-We selected an encoder-decoder architecture, specifically the mT0-{\scshape Base} model, to conduct a cross-lingual evaluation.
-The mT0 model is based on the pre-trained multilingual mT5 model, which has been further fine-tuned on a collection of 46 languages across 16 NLP tasks~\cite{muennighoff2023crosslingual}.
+We selected an encoder-decoder architecture, the mT0-{\scshape Base} model, to conduct a cross-lingual evaluation. mT0 is based on the pre-trained multilingual mT5 model, which has been further fine-tuned on a collection of 46 languages across 16 NLP tasks~\cite{muennighoff2023crosslingual}.
 The model selection played a crucial role in further experiments and we conducted several preliminary experiments with the original mT5-{\scshape Base} model.
-However, we observed that in the case of using the pre-trained model, which has not been further fine-tuned on downstream tasks, prompt-tuning is not enough to train the LLM to produce meaningful outputs.
+However, we observed that in the case of using the pre-trained model, which has not been further fine-tuned on downstream tasks, prompt-tuning is not sufficient to guide the LLM to produce meaningful outputs.